 Painting can be a daunting task, but with the right tools, you can get it done in a jiffy.
-Spray guns make painting so much quicker and easier, but it’s important to know how to mix paint for a spray gun.
+HVLP spray guns make painting so much quicker and easier, but it’s important to know how to mix spray paint for a spray gun.

-In this guide, you will learn the importance of mixing and thinning paint to get that perfect end result you want!
+In this guide, you will learn the importance of mixing and thin paint to get that perfect end result you want!

 - 1Paint